luca-m/b-arch/README.md

 # Goal

 Have you ever lost any bookmarked article/paper because it has been moved/removed by the publisher?
-Well sometimes it happens and to overcome this case without relying on (the faith)[https://www.archive.org].
+Well sometimes it happens and to overcome this case without relying on [the faith](https://www.archive.org).

 # Project